Asset Manager – Participating in Projects

 Access MRO SmartHub

-Open a modern browser and visit https://mrosmarthub.iata.org.
+Open a browser and visit https://mrosmarthub.iata.org.
 Accounts are personalized and your username is not your e-mail address; it appears in your registration e-mail.
-If you cannot locate it, contact your internal administrator or IATA Support.
+If you cannot locate it, contact your internal administrator or IATA Support: How to contact IATA?.

 SmartHub login screen with username field (username is not the e-mail)